Backpacking (travel)

 Backpacking is a form of low-cost, independent travel, which often includes staying in inexpensive lodgings and carrying all necessary possessions in a backpack.
+One who engages in this form of travel is known as a backpacker.
 Once seen as a marginal form of travel undertaken only through necessity, it has become a mainstream form of tourism.

-While backpacker tourism is generally a form of youth travel, primarily undertaken by young people during gap years, it is also undertaken by older people during a career break or retirement.
+While backpacker tourism is generally a form of youth travel, primarily undertaken by young people during gap years, it is also undertaken by older people during holidays, a career break, or at retirement, or by digital nomads, as part of a minimalist lifestyle.
+As such, backpackers can be of any age, but are typically aged 18 to 30.

 Characteristics

 Backpacker tourism generally, but does not always, include: